eamena-project/eamena-arches-dev/talks/2024-jcaa/paper.md

 <em> Georgahical scope of the EAMENA project, from Mauritania to Afghanistan (since xxx) with the number of heritage places created by years.
 EAMENA database (currently on Arches v7.3) counts some 215,000 heritage places among other resource models (Person/Organisation, Information Resources, etc., see REF) for a total of more than 380,000 records.</em>
 <br>

+EAMENA focuses on the built heritage.
+And even if the project started because of the destruction of an iconic 'monument', the Bel Temple of Palmyra, the scope of the project encompasses any possible pre-WII human-made structures.

 Condisering the very large geographical scope of the project, assessing threats over cultural heritage through remote sensing has been the privilegied method.
 Remote sensing through offers three main insights: (i) since the MENA region has almost no forest cover, a large part of the built heritage is visible on the photographs, (ii) a significant number of heritage places are located in desertic remote areas that can be hardly accessed by land, (iii) the MENA region is regularly politically shattered and some areas remains unsecure for scholars to go on the ground.
 Platform like Google Earth offers free access to satellite imagery that can be completed by other image sets such as Sentinel, SPOT, Landsat, etc. or even historical aerial photographs[^16].

+Remote sensing is a key tool of landscape archaeology, a word that seems to be coined for archaeological site such as Stonehenge and its surrondings (Tilley).
+Pedestrian and later aerial surveys have created the notion of palimpseste, already existing at the end of the 19th c. [^18].

-The downsides of the remote sensing are obvious, when documenting an heritage place its spatial information is certain (i.e. its location) while its temporal and typological dimensions are very much uncertain: that is what the concept of 'heritage place', more than 'site' is made for.
+The downsides of the remote sensing assessment are obvious, when documenting an heritage place its spatial information is certain (i.e. its location) while its temporal and typological dimensions are very much uncertain.
 To overcome this issue the database graph structure allows the recording of multiple interpretations for the same resource (here, 'heritage place').
 In that way, a single heritage place can have two different assumptions on its function and dating with in both cases different levels of confidence made by two or more contributors.
 The information recorded in EAMENA has an important degree of reliability since it is quite hard to maintain a minimum standardisation when the database recieved contribution from more than 200 contributors and this despite a mature data entry methodology with statement on a minimal data standards [^11] supported by a large body of training material (YouTube videos, MOOC[^14], digital documentation[^15]), numerous in-person and remote trainings have been delivered to our MENA colleagues.
 This is why the EAMENA team is building IT tools to sample EAMENA sub-dataset carefully selected for being consistent with research question of cultural heritage management objective.